ndlib/marble-web/content/pages/help.md

 * <a href="https://sniteartmuseum.nd.edu/about-us/contact-us/photo-requests/" target="_blank">Snite Museum of Art requests</a>.
 * <a href="https://rarebooks.library.nd.edu/using/duplication.shtmltarget=" target="_blank">Rare Books & Special Collections requests</a>.
 * <a href="http://archives.nd.edu/information/fees.htm" target="_blank">University Archives requests</a>.

+## Contact Us
+We welcome your thoughts on the collection, the site, and current features.
+If you have any questions, comments, or concerns, please contact us with the feedback form at the bottom of the page.